 In order to answer the aforementioned questions, we propose DyeVC, a novel monitoring and visualization approach for DVCS that gathers information about different repositories and presents them visually to the user.
 DyeVC allows developers to perceive how their repository evolved over time and how this evolution compares to the evolution of other repositories in the project.
 DyeVC’s main goal is two-fold: increasing the developers’ knowledge of what is going on around their repository and the repositories of their teammates, and enabling repository administrators to visualize the relationship between existing clones.

-This paper expands the concepts presented in a previous workshop paper [21] by including a more thorough discussion about our approach, such as how we depict the dependencies among the repositories in a project.
-It also includes the evaluation of DyeVC over open source projects and the results of an observational study and a benchmark over DyeVC.
+This paper expands the concepts presented in a previous conference paper [21] by including a more thorough discussion about our approach, such as how DyeVC discovers the topology, the implementation of automatic collapsing and a formal definition of the process underneath DyeVC.
+The performance study was also expanded to present the evaluation after implementing automatic collapsing.
+Finally, we also included a table in related work to compare features among DyeVC and related work.
 This paper is organized as follows: Section 3 presents the DyeVC approach.
 Section 4 presents the technologies used in our prototype implementation.
 Section 5 describes the evaluation of DyeVC.
 Section 6 discusses related work and Section 7 concludes the paper and presents some future work.

 Motivational Example